 If you have roadside hedges, you are responsible for keeping them trimmed so that they don't obstruct motorists' view.
-Roadside hedges can legally be trimmed at any time of year, but are normally done during the winter to minimize the harm to wildlife.
-If the parish council receives reports of untrimmed hedges, we contact the landowner.
-If this does not produce a reaction, we report the matter to East Sussex County Council, who have the power to take enforcement action.
+Roadside hedges can legally be trimmed at any time of year, but are normally done during the winter to minimise the harm to wildlife.
+If the parish council receives reports of untrimmed hedges, it contacts the landowner.
+If this does not produce a reaction, the matter is reported to East Sussex County Council, who have the power to take enforcement action.